Buick Riviera: Seventh generation (1986–1993)

+The E-body coupes were converted to unibody construction and transverse front-wheel drive — and was further downsized for 1986, to a 108 in wheelbase.
+The V6 was now the only engine, fitted with sequential fuel injection (SFI) and was rated initially at 140 hp SAE (LG2) and 200 lbft of torque.
+It used the Turbo-Hydramatic 440-T4 automatic transmission with a 2.84:1 final drive ratio.
+The 3.8 was the only engine used for the seventh generation Riviera, although its power climbed incrementally over the years.
+For 1987, the engine was changed to the LG3 with roller lifters rather than flat lifters, power increased to 150 hp SAE while the torque remained unchanged.
+This was replaced by the LN3, with power and torque up to 165 hp and 210 lbft respectively thanks to multi-port fuel injection, balance shafts, and other improvements.
+The LN3 was used from 1988 until 1990.
+For the last three model years Buick used the L27 iteration with sequential, tuned port fuel injection (TPI), which gained a few more horsepower and more mid-range torque from a new, two-piece intake manifold with longer runners.
+Power crept up to 170 hp at 4,800 rpm, torque was up to 220 lbft at 3,200 rpm.

 This generation featured the Graphic Control Center (GCC), an advanced electronic instrumentation system which employed a dash-mounted 9 in monochrome touchscreen CRT display.
 The GCC controlled the vehicle's climate control system and stereo, and also supplied advanced instrumentation such as a trip computer, vehicle diagnostics, and a maintenance reminder feature.
 Four-wheel disc brakes were standard.
 With a choice of three suspension packages available, up to the performance-oriented FE3 setting, handling was notably improved.
 The Riviera placed fourth for Motor Trend's 1986 Car of the Year contest.

-This generation saw the installation of Dynaride, which was an air compressor that would pressurize the rear Chapman Struts to maintain a level overall ride height.
+The seventh generation Riviera saw the installation of Dynaride, which was an air compressor that would pressurize the rear Chapman struts to maintain a level overall ride height.
 A badge was installed on the dashboard to the left of the steering column on all vehicles equipped.
 It was not available on vehicles equipped with Gran Touring Suspension.